FSRS vs SM-2 for Chess: Why FSRS Wins by 20-30%

 4. Transpositions Handled as Shared Positions

 Two different move orders can reach the same tabiya.
-FSRS-driven trainers that store by position rather than by sequence recognize this and schedule one card rather than two.
-This is an implementation detail more than an algorithm property, but it pairs naturally with FSRS-based tools like ChessAtlas and keeps your deck size grounded in real positions.
+FSRS-driven trainers that store by position rather than by sequence recognise this and schedule one card rather than two.
+This is an implementation detail more than an algorithm property, but it pairs naturally with FSRS-based tools and keeps your deck size grounded in real positions, not in cosmetic move-order duplicates.

 How FSRS Works Under the Hood